 json() method of the DataFrameReader to read JSON file into DataFrame.
 Below is a simple example.

 Similarly, we can create DataFrame in PySpark from most of the relational databases which I’ve not covered here and I will leave this to you to explore.

-We can also create DataFrame from Avro, Parquet, HBase and reading data from Kafka which I’ve explained in the below articles, I would recommend reading these when you have time.
+We can also create DataFrame by reading Avro, Parquet, ORC, Binary files and accessing Hive and HBase table, and also reading data from Kafka which I’ve explained in the below articles, I would recommend reading these when you have time.

 The complete code can be downloaded from GitHub